eyeson-team/api/content/getting-started/index.md

 ### Go Further with SDKs

-Test your integration with (by using) the predefined eyeson UI.
+Test your integration by using the predefined eyeson UI.
 Build a totally customized UI and UX by using the SDK's.
 Integrate eyeson features in your own mobile and web applications.
 Use additional eyeson cloud MCU features, available via the API.